sstaub/eOS/README.md

 void EOS::sendOSC(OSCMessage& msg);
 void EOS::sendOSC(OSCMessage& msg, IPAddress ip, uint16_t port);
 ```
-It is a part of the EOS main class and send an OSC Message, depending on the choosen interface.
+It is a part of the EOS main class and send an OSC Message, depending on the chosen interface.
 Example, this function can called inside setup() or loop() after init the interface.
 ```
 eos.sendOSC(message);